In this article:

 - Orthotics and foot pain management

-To access podiatry through your Support at Home funding, speak with your Just Better Care Care Partner.
-If it was identified in your assessment, they will arrange a referral and manage the cost within your quarterly budget.
-If podiatry was not included in your assessed needs, or if you would prefer not to wait, private podiatry can also be arranged directly through your local Just Better Care office, but may require a referral.
+They'll arrange a referral and manage the cost within your quarterly budget.
+If podiatry wasn't included in your assessment, or you'd prefer not to wait, private podiatry can be arranged directly through your local office.

 Find your local Just Better Care office to get started.